bjerrep/twitse/doc/TLDR.md

 The entire system consisting of server and client means running root processes without anything that even remotely resembles any kind of security.
 At all.

+There are two different builds, standard build (this page) and vctcxo build.
+Both should build without problems but it might happen that either build actually doesn't quite work as expected if focus have been too much on the other...

 ## Building & deploying

 After the git clone add spdlog in-tree as a git submodule: